 Varied.
 Mix up the activities you do so that you grow neuronal connections in different areas of your brain.

 Enlarge your knowledge.
 Choose activities that make you a “beginner again” and teach you new information.
-For example, if you are already an expert at crosswords, you are likely to grow new neuronal connections if you do different types of tasks, rather than more crosswords.
+For example, if you are already an expert at crosswords, you are likely to grow new neuronal connections if you do different types of tasks rather than just more crosswords.

 A 2015 Mayo Clinic study of older adults (average age 87) demonstrated the breadth of activities that help minimize cognitive decline.
-Results showed that the risk of developing memory problems decreased by 73 percent when people engaged in artistic activities in middle and later life (e.g.. drawing, painting, sculpting), by 55 percent when people socialized in middle and later life, by 53 percent when people used computers in late life, and by 45 percent when people did craft activities in middle and late life (e.g. woodworking, ceramics, sewing).
-Researchers concluded that memory-preserving activities should begin in middle life and continue through later life.
+Results showed that the risk of developing memory problems was decreased by 73 percent among people who engaged in artistic activities in middle and later life (e.g.. drawing, painting, sculpting), by 55 percent for people who socialized in middle and later life, by 53 percent for people used computers in late life, and by 45 percent for people who did craft activities in middle and late life (e.g. woodworking, ceramics, sewing).
+Researchers concluded that memory-preserving activities should continue through later life.

-Strengthening your cognitive reserve is a powerful way to lower the risk of Alzheimer’s.
+Strengthening your cognitive reserve could be a powerful way to lower the risk of Alzheimer’s.
 By consistently using the four tips in the Boost Your Brain in 2018 plan, you can be empowered to maximize the health of your brain for years to come.

 Roberts, R.O., Cha, R.H., Mielke, M.M., Geda, Y.E., Boeve, B.F., Machulda, M.M., Knopman, D.S., & Petersen, R.C.
 (2015).
 Risk and protective factors for cognitive impairment in persons aged 85 years and older.
 Neurology,84(18):1854-61